-- (1) A person shall not fish on or from any local government property or public place - (a) where fishing is prohibited and the prohibition is designated by a sign; or - (b) in any permitted bathing area indicated by signs or patrol flags under clause 7.3(c). - (2) A person shall not, whether fishing is permitted or not - (a) leave or deposit dead fish or fish offal on any beach; or - (b) leave or deposit dead fish or fish offal in the sea within 200 metres of any part of a beach; or - (c) fish for sharks by the use of set or buoyed lines or use blood, offal or any other lure for the purpose of attracting sharks within 200 metres of any part of a beach.
+- (1) A person must not fish on or from any public place - (a) where fishing is prohibited and the prohibition is designated by a sign; or - (b) in any permitted bathing area indicated by signs or patrol flags under clause 7.3(c). - (2) A person must not, whether fishing is permitted or not - (a) leave or deposit dead fish or fish offal on any beach; - (b) leave or deposit dead fish or fish offal in the sea within 200 metres of any part of a beach; or - (c) fish for sharks by the use of set or buoyed lines or use blood, offal or any other lure for the purpose of attracting sharks within 200 metres of any part of a beach.